OpenSourceCFDCourse/opensourcecfdcourse.github.io/_pages/venue.md

 [Google Map](https://maps.app.goo.gl/91fHiU3JNgc6ixp5A)<br>
 <br>
 <br>
-NOTE: It is not possible to participate online in this course<br>
+NOTE: It is not possible to participate online in this course.<br>
 <br>

 <!-- Aalborg University<br>